 There are a number of treatments that may help if you have primary dysmenorrhoea:

 - Warmth: you may find it soothing to hold a hot water bottle against your lower abdomen, or to have a hot bath.
 The pain often does not last long, and this may be all that you need.
 (Be careful not to burn yourself with a hot water bottle which is too hot.)
-A warm bath or shower may also help.

 - Non-steroidal anti-inflammatory painkillers: these can greatly ease the pain in about 7 out of 10 cases.
 They work by blocking the effect of the prostaglandin chemicals that are thought to cause the pain.
-Also, non-steroidal anti-inflammatories usually reduce the amount of bleeding.
+Also, non-steroidal anti-inflammatory painkillers usually reduce the amount of bleeding.
 There are several types and brands, and most need a prescription.
 However, you can buy one type (ibuprofen) at pharmacies.
 Some tips when using an anti-inflammatory include the following:

 - Take the first dose as soon as your pain begins, or as soon as the bleeding starts, whichever comes first.
 Some doctors advise to start taking the tablets the day before your period is due.
 This may prevent the pain from building up.